oracle/db-sharding/container-based-sharding-deployment/samples/compose-files/podman-compose.md

 This example deploys an Oracle Sharded Database with SNR RAFT using Oracle 23c GSM and RDBMS Images with `4` shard containers, a Catalog Container, a Primary GSM container and a Standby GSM Container.

-**IMPORTANT:** This example uses 23c RDBMS and 23c GSM Docker Images.
+**IMPORTANT:** This example uses 23c RDBMS and 23c GSM Podman Images.

 **IMPORTANT:** Also, this example enables the SNR RAFT feature while deploying the Sharded Database.